ccouger/ccouger.github.io/README.md

 Before my current role, I was an Analyst working deep with Healthcare data.
 I dealt with millions of claims at a time where I would utilize SQL and Python to clean, explore, build models, and produce reports that would drive decision making across many cross-functional teams.
 This role did give me experience that I have been able to transfer to my current role and personal projects.

-To find a deeper look into all of my professional experiences, I've linked my Resume at below in my [contact information](#contact-information) if you'd like to check out other experiences as well.
+To find a deeper look into all of my professional experiences, check out my [Resume](./resume-page.html) and if you have any questions for me, feel free to reach out to my email provided in the [contact information](#contact-information).

 <br />
 <br />